Production car or Component/Kit Car ?

-Another rather unique feature of te Unipower GT was the sill mounted gear-lever rather than in the middle as on most cars (GT40 being the exception and the History of the Unipower GT will show the link here) The reason was most probably as being the best way to control the shift rods on the back of the Mini engine.
-This however necessitated a rather complex shift mechanism, with the gear-lever tilted towards the driver, all specially fabricated and different of course for RHD and LHD cars.
+Another rather unique feature of the Unipower GT was the gear-lever mounted on the drivers door sill rather than in the middle as on most cars.
+The reason was most probably seen as the best way to control the gearbox change mechanism on the back of the Mini engine.
+This however necessitated a rather complex shift mechanism, with the gear-lever angled towards the driver to clear the door, all specially fabricated and different of course for RHD and LHD cars.
 This made for a unique driving experience for its time and added to its attraction.
-Indeed it was however the highly bespoke nature of the construction of the Unipower GT that made it very labour intensive and expensive to produce, but ultimately so much more rewarding to own and drive.
+Indeed it was however the highly bespoke nature of the construction of the Unipower GT that made it very labour intensive and expensive to build, but ultimately so much more rewarding to own and drive.

-Dashboards changed quite a bit over the course of production, but all used the dashboard top from a Triumph Spitfire, as this provided a low cost impact protection and of course matched the use of the Spitfire windscreen and surround.
-For the Dash-panel the 998cc cars had an anodised silver aluminium dash-panel with the more expensive 1275cc cars getting a black vinyl padded dash-panel.
-The early cars were again quite unique in having the Speedometer on the passenger side, why would a real driver ever need to see what speed he/she was doing !, with the important instruments of Rev-counter, combined Water temp/Oil pressure and Fuel gauge located in front of the driver either side of the steering column.
+The dashboard layout changed a few times over the course of production, but all used the dashboard top from a Triumph Spitfire, providing impact protection and of course matched the use of the Mk1 Spitfire windscreen and surround.
+For the Dash-panel the 998cc cars all had an anodised silver aluminium dash-panel with the more expensive 1275cc cars getting a black vinyl padded dash-panel.
+The early cars were again quite unique in having the Speedometer in front of the passenger.
+Why would a real driver ever need to see what speed he/she was doing !.
+The more important instruments, Rev-counter, combined Water temp/Oil pressure and Fuel gauge being located in front of the driver surrounding the steering column.
 An interior light was central on the dash-panel with switches (the 'pointy ones' on almost all of production until rocker switches were installed on the last cars) for the head-lights, radiator fan(s), wipers (single speed, self parking), push-plunger for the windscreen-wash and interior light.
 Ignition/start switch was a conventional barrel switch beside the Fuel gauge.
-Main beam and indicators are on stalks either side of the steering wheel.
+Main beam and indicators from the Hillman Imp were on stalks either side of the steering wheel.
 The carburettor choke control and heater control were both mounted on the engine bulkhead between the seat headrests, which were easy to reach.
-The steering wheel as you will see, was also another bespoke Unipower item, with its own unique design, its was either 12.5" or 13" in diameter and would, as produced, have a small winged Unipower badge on the wheel.
+The steering wheel as you will see, was also another bespoke Unipower item, with its own unique design, being either 12.5" or 13" in diameter and would have a small winged Unipower badge affixed in the centre of the wheel.

-Customers could also choose some additional 'options' here such as a dash-panel mounted Radio and a Heater/Demister.
-The heater/demister was in fact an additional Fibre-glass duct that channelled warm air from the top part of the front mounted radiator through to a distribution box mounted under the dash-panel from which the driver could select the air to be directed to the top of the dashboard or into the cockpit of the car.
-Having as I said driven many miles as a daily driver all year round, I can contest to this being no better than a warm draft !.
+Customers could also choose some additional 'options' such as a Radio and Heater/Demister.
+The heater/demister was in fact an additional Fibre-glass duct that channelled warm air from the top part of the special front mounted radiator, through to a distribution box mounted under the dash-panel from which the driver could select the air to be directed to the top of the dashboard or into the cockpit of the car.
+Having driven many miles as a daily driver all year round, I can contest to this being no better than a lukewarm draft !.

-The following B&W photos taken in period (the factory demonstrator), illustrate the aforementioned.
-The colour pictures perhaps giving a better idea, but are from a restored example.
-Note: The gear-lever gaiter is not correct in the yellow car, as it was again a specially made convoluted rubber gaiter as shown in the picture bottom right.
+The following B&W photos, below left, taken in period (the factory demonstrator) illustrate the aforementioned.
+The colour pictures perhaps give a better idea, but are from a restored example.
+Note: The gear-lever gaiter is not correct in the yellow LHD car, as it was again a specially made convoluted rubber gaiter as shown in the picture bottom right.

-The fuel tank is specially crafted in aluminium and mounted at the front of the car above the foot-well and had a capacity of around 6-gallons.
-The fuel pump, a Mini SU pump, is mounted behind the radiator and whose fuel lines ran through the opposite door sill to the water pipes to the engine.
-The same sill carried the throttle cable and brake lines for rear brakes.
-The spare wheel is a full-size 145/70x 10" tyre and situated next to the fuel tank, again above the foot-well as shown in the photo.
+The fuel tank is specially crafted in aluminium and mounted at the front of the car above the foot-well with a capacity of around 6-gallons.
+The fuel pump, a Mini SU pump was mounted behind the radiator with the fuel lines running through a door sill to the engine, the same sill carrying the throttle cable and brake lines for rear brakes.
+The spare wheel is a full-size 145/70 x 10" tyre and situated next to the fuel tank, again above the foot-well as shown in the photo below.

 The braking system is a dual system utilising two Lockheed brake master cylinders and a clutch cylinder mounted in a specially made pedal box with bespoke pedals, utilising a balance bar between the brake cylinders.